veertuinc/anka-docs/content/en/docs/Getting Started/macos.md

 The VM creation should take around 30 minutes.
 You can continue on to Step 2 while you wait for this to finish.

 ## Step 2.
-Install Anka Controller and Registry
+Install Anka Controller & Registry

-**Perform the following steps on the machine intended to run the Controller and Registry**
+**Perform the following steps on the machine intended to run the Controller & Registry.**

 ### Download the Controller & Registry PKG